Best Practices for Turning Around Distressed Companies: No One Likes to Be Surprised

 29 April 2020

 In the first installment, Yoav discussed the importance of creating a written business plan or a roadmap, on how to quickly and decisively control costs and how to deal with your employees.
-In this second installment, Yoav will introduce the next steps for saving a distressed company – how to deal with customers, vendors, bankers and tax authorities.
+In this second installment, Yoav will introduce the next steps for saving a distressed company – how to deal with customers, vendors, bankers and tax authorities as part of your efforts to save the company from bankruptcy or restructuring.

 Important Steps To Saving Your Business